 Your budget may also influence your buying decision.
 While engineered wood can be enhanced with decorative laminates and finishes to fake a certain look and feel, reclaimed wood and antiques are stunning, but less affordable options.

 If your bathroom remodel has made a significant dent in your savings, you'll want to be thrifty with your rustic bathroom decorating ideas.
 And for a trend that's sole purpose is to appear aged, why bother buying new?

-By looking to online marketplaces such as Etsy, Ebay and Gumtree, you can purchase pre-owned rustic bathroom furniture for a fraction of the original price.
+By looking to online marketplaces such as Etsy (opens in new tab), Ebay (opens in new tab) and Gumtree (opens in new tab), you can purchase pre-owned rustic bathroom furniture for a fraction of the original price.
 What's more, it's a sustainable way of shopping for your bathroom homewares.

 Pair with brass faucets and bathroom cupboard handles to complete the look.